The meaning of Personal Data

 The criteria we use to determine data retention periods for Personal Data includes the following: (i) Retention in case of queries.
 We will retain it for a reasonable period after the relationship between us has ceased (up to 6 months) in case of queries from you; (ii) Retention in case of claims.
-We will retain it for the period in which you might legally bring claims against us (in Germany this means we will retain it for 10 years) if and to the extent we have entered into any contract with you; (iii) Retention in accordance with legal and regulatory requirements.
+We will retain it for the period in which you might legally bring claims against us if and to the extent we have entered into any contract with you; (iii) Retention in accordance with legal and regulatory requirements.
 We will consider whether we need to retain it after the period described in (ii) because of a legal or regulatory requirement.

 Your rights under data privacy laws

 You have various rights under data privacy laws in your country.
 These may include (as relevant): the right to request access to the Personal Data we hold about you; the right to rectification including to require us to correct inaccurate Personal Data; the right to request restriction of processing concerning you or to object to processing of your Personal Data, the right to request the erasure of your Personal Data where it is no longer necessary for us to retain it; the right to data portability including to obtain Personal Data in a commonly used machine readable format in certain circumstances such as where our processing of it is based on a consent; the right object to automated decision making including profiling (if any) that has a legal or significant effect on you as an individual; and the right to withdraw your consent to any processing for which you have previously given that consent.
-Please be aware that some of these rights will only become relevant when changes to data privacy laws come into force in May 2018.
 You can also lodge a complaint with a supervisory authority in the country of your residence.